The REO Guide: 10 Steps to Buying a Bank-Owned Home

 - Auction.
 The property is then offered to the public at a foreclosure auction and typically sold to the highest bidder.
 If the property sells to a third party at the auction, the bank or lender recoups some of the cost of the outstanding loan balance, interest and fees from the sale of the property.

 - REO Status.
 If the home fails to sell at auction to a third party, possession typically passes to the lender and it becomes a Real Estate Owned (REO) property.
-The lender prepares to sell it themselves, which may involve evicting occupants and removing outstanding liens attached to the property.
+The lender prepares to sell it, which may involve evicting occupants and removing outstanding liens attached to the property.

-The process for buying an REO home is similar to the general homebuying process but there are a few key exceptions to keep in mind.
+The process for buying an REO home is similar to the standard home buying process, but there are a few key exceptions to keep in mind.
 Whether you’re buying the home to live in or as an investment, these 10 steps should help set you up for success with bank-owned properties.

 Step 1: Browse Available REO Properties